YehiaMetwally95/SwagLabsApplicationByAppium2/README.md

 - Using TestNG as the Testing Framework
 - Using Fluent Page Object Model Design Pattern in writing Test script and Page actions, thus chaining the Scenario steps and validations in one line of code
 - Simulating All Mobile Gestures like Tap / Long Tab /Zoom / DragAndDrop/ Swipe, with only one command while Auto Scrolling to the Target Element into view (Scroll into Screen or into Swiped Element)
+- Simulating Swiping Gesture into Screen and into Swiped Element with Android UI Scrollable Class For very smooth and accurate swiping and without using Touch Actions of (x , y Coordinates).
 - Test Data Management such that store All Test data in Json Files and Retrieve the Updated Test Data of Products and Users from MySQL Database
 - Generating Very Detailed Allure Reports with All Scenario Steps And Screenshots for Passed/Hard-Assertion-Failed/Soft-Assertion-Failed Tests and for API Requests and Responses
 - Perform Test Execution Locally and Remotely on Cloud Servers as Browser Stack & Sauce Labs